johnwbaxter/Introvert/README.md

 I've commented it quite a bit, so you should see what you need to do.

 If you find it useful, throw some coinage in the jar...

+If you need some help, flick me an email.

 Whatever you do, don't bitch about my free addon, or I'll hit you with a lengthy blog post one night when you're not looking.